 I. Setting your Kid’s Google account

 1) The first step is to create Google accounts for the kid for which you want to apply the Parental control setting.
 Head over to Google accounts and create one.

 3) Note that at this point, the Kid’s Google Account is similar to yours and that they can use it to access Google’s products and services.
-They will be able to sign in to Android, iPads, iPhones, browsers & unsupervised platforms without your permission.
-Since that’s not what you want, we will be setting up “Family Link,” which makes sure that the device asks for permission when every time the Kid signs in.
-For now, click, “I agree.”
+They can sign in to Android, iPads, iPhones, browsers & unsupervised platforms without your permission.
+Since that’s not what you want, we will be setting up “Family Link,” which ensures that the device asks for permission every time the Kid signs in.
+For now, click “I agree.”

 4) Proceed with accepting the Google terms, and your kid’s account should be ready.